SmartDataAnalytics/OWL2SPARQL/README.md

 // provide some OWL axiom using OWL API datastructures OWLAxiom axiom = ...;

-// convert the axiom into a SPARQLquery
+// convert the axiom into a SPARQL query
 String queryString = converter.convert(axiom);
 ```